Equity Research vs Investment Banking

 The reason for the lower bonuses is because equity research is often viewed as a cost center as opposed to a profit center for the banks.
 This may be true, but equity research plays a critical role in helping other divisions make money.
 Having a reputation for high-quality coverage increases your chances of leading an IPO or follow-on offering and is often rewarded by investment managers making their trades through that bank.

 That’s entirely subjective.

 In equity research, you working with publicly available information, speak frequently with management, and prepare recommendations.

 In investment banking, you are often dealing with non-public information, work in deals and transactions, and have more of a sales angle.

-Both are super interesting – it’s about which is a better personality fit for you.
+Both are interesting – it’s about which is a better personality fit for you.
 Both require a lot of financial modeling and both can be very rewarding.